Sylius/Sylius/docs/customization/menu.rst

-    sylius.menu.shop.account # For the menu of the MyAccount section in shop sylius.menu.admin.main # For the Admin Panel menu sylius.menu.admin.customer.show # For the buttons menu on top of the show page of the Customer (/admin/customers/{id})
+    sylius.menu.shop.account # For the menu of the MyAccount section in shop sylius.menu.admin.main # For the Admin Panel menu sylius.menu.admin.customer.show # For the buttons menu on top of the show page of the Customer (/admin/customers/{id}) sylius.menu.admin.order.show # For the buttons menu on top of the show page of the Order (/admin/orders/{id})

 How to customize Admin Menu?
 ----------------------------